Honestly, we don't know what people from Rufus Labs were thinking.

 "This will replace the need for smartphones, wallets, watches, fitness trackers, everything"

 To put it simply, the Rufus cuff doesn't offer much other than the features you already have in your mightier and definitely smarter phone.
-For $249, you get front-facing video camera, GPS, 1175 mAh battery, LED alerts, speakers, and TI Cortex A9 Processor.
+For $249, you get a front-facing video camera, GPS, 1175 mAh battery, LED alerts, speakers, and TI Cortex A9 Processor.
 Will you really want to watch your movies or read your e-books as you hold your wrist in front of your face?

 But then again, some people are still excited for the Rufus Cuff (for whatever reason we can't understand).
 In fact, last year, its Indiegogo campaign raised more than $450,000 which surpassed its funding goal at 180%.
 As soon as 2016 rolls out, you'll be seeing people tapping on a gigantic smartwatch on their wrists.
 Watch how ridiculous it looks here, but who knows maybe you'll end up wanting one for yourself: